-Amalgam separators are obligatory (since 2004) as part of the dental unit.
+Amalgam separators have been obligatory since 2004, as part of a dental unit.
 The dental office must have the contract with an accredited company for the disposal of amalgam and exchange of the separators.

 The disposal of clinical hazardous waste must be ensured by an accredited company.